simon-verheyen/Portfolio/COVID-data/Visualization/README.md

 # Data visualizations

-This directory holds the notebooks that show the collected data through graphs on interesting collections of countries in a structured way.
+This directory holds the worksheets that visualise collected data through graphs a table.
-For each topic there is be an accompanying notebook (-Explanation) that will go over why each graph is shown and how to read and interpret them.
+For each selection of countries, there is be a worksheet with the same layout of visualizations.<br> Only for the recovered countries only the table is shown, since as of yet, no country with interesting data has overcome the outbreak yet.
+Though this will be updated in the future.

+Dynamic-Trends/ contains GIFs that show the trend graphs evolving over time.

-The my_tools.py file contains all the code that is used to manage the datasets and create the needed graphs, for those that are interested.
+my_tools.py contains all the code that is used to manage the graphs.

 ### Work order:
- - Add countries that beat outbreak to spread data
- - Finalize spread graphs explanations.

  - Add highlights in data tables

- - Add country impact graphs
- - Add country impact explanations
+ - Improve plot readability
+ - Improve finding interesting countries

+ - Connect to other dbs

  - Analyse spread data
  - Analyse impact data